LimelightVision/systemcore-os-public/README.md

 Access to the latest SystemCore OS builds and cross-compilation resources.
 Releases are automatically published and may contain bugs.

+* Beta builds are for newer Beta Hardware.
+Beta Hardware has a configuration button.
+* Alpha builds are for the original Alpha Hardware.

 ## Alpha 8 & Beta 8 (Building)

 ### OS